Embedded Processor Code

 Revision

-• ROM code unit (RCU) executes the BootROM code from read-only memory (ROM)
+• ROM code unit (RCU) executes the BootROM code from ROM, see the ROM Code Unit chapter.

 RCU BootROM Code

-The deeply embedded RCU is the first processor to start up after a power-on reset (POR).
-The RCU executes its BootROM code to initialize the system and validate the boot device.
-The RCU processes the boot header provided by the boot device.
-The RCU downloads the platform loader and manager (PLM) firmware into the PPU RAM and releases the reset on the PPU processor.
+The deeply embedded RCU is the first processor to start up after a system reset (SRST) or power-on reset (POR).
+The RCU executes its BootROM code to initialize the hardware and validate the boot device; this includes processing the boot header that is accessed from the boot device.
+The RCU downloads the PLM firmware into the PPU RAM.
+The hardware is ready, the RCU releases the reset on the PPU processor to begin execution of the PLM firmware.

 PLM Firmware Code

 The PLM firmware runs on the MicroBlaze-based platform processing unit (PPU).
-The PLM firmware is generated by the Vivado® and Vitis™ tools and configures the system for device boot.
-The PLM firmware includes code to support a single download or a series of downloads.
+The PLM firmware is generated by the AMD Vivado™ and AMD Vitis™ tools and configures the system for device boot.
+The PLM firmware includes code to support a single image or a series of image downloads.
 After system boot, the PLM goes on to manage system resources.

-The PLM reads the programmable device image (PDI) from the boot source and configures the system components for real-time and application program booting.
-The PLM configuration normally includes NoC initialization, DDR memory controller initialization, programmable logic configuration, and loading real-time and application software in the processing system (PS).
+The PLM reads the programmable device image (PDI) from the boot source, and initializes and configures the system components for the APU and RPU subsystems.
+The PLM configuration normally includes NoC initialization, DDR memory controller initialization, programmable logic configuration, and loading real-time and application software in the processing system.
 The operations and responsibilities of the PLM are defined by the SoC application.
-When the PS takes control of the SoC, the PLM monitors system activity and responses to system requests from the real-time and application processing units, RPU and APU.
+When the processing system takes control of the SoC, the PLM monitors system activity and responses to system requests from the real-time and application processing units, RPU, APU, and the programmable logic.

 PSM Firmware Code